 In 2016, the Company recorded an impairment charge of \$9 to write down the carrying value of fixed assets and \$3 for termination benefits related to the announced closure of a beverage can plant in the Company's Asia Pacific segment.
 The Company announced plans to close the plant in an effort to reduce cost by consolidating manufacturing processes in China.
-Other costs primarily related to pension settlement charges.

-In 2015, asset impairments and sales and restructuring primarily related to the closure of two plants in the Company's North America Food segment and two plants in its European Food segment.
+In 2015, asset impairments and sales and restructuring primarily related to the closure of two North America food can plants in the Company's Non-reportable segment and two plants in its European Food segment.
 Transaction costs related to the acquisition of Empaque.